-(XIV) For groundwater sources, the monitoring specified in § 109.302(f) if the Department determines that the source is susceptible to surface water influence.
+(XIV) For groundwater sources, the monitoring specified in § 109.302(f) (relating to special monitoring requirements) if the Department determines that the source is susceptible to surface water influence.

 (XV) Other contaminants that the Department determines necessary to evaluate the potability of the source.